Q. Is the North American Purebred Registry, Inc. a legitimate registry?

 Q. Is the online application process secure?

-Yes, the form is protected with 128-bit SSL encryption so your personal information as well as credit card information is secure.
+Yes, this website is protected with 256-bit TLS encryption so your personal information as well as credit card information is secure.
+We do not keep any credit card information on file.

 Q. What is a registry?

-This is one of our most frequently asked questions!
-Basically, these organizations are record keeping facilities, plain and simple.
-When your pet is "registered", this means this animal is accepted by the club, and his personal information is maintained and stored with the club or registry.
+This is one of our most frequently asked questions.
+Basically, these organizations are record keeping facilities.
+When your pet is "registered", this means this animal is accepted by the club, and their personal information is maintained and stored with the club or registry.
 This vital information is the breed, sex, color, name, date of birth, assigned registration number and litter number, as well as the parents' names and registration numbers.
 The breeder, as well as the current and previous owners are also recorded.
 Many pets are registered with more than one registry-this means he is accepted by more than one club.
 This is called double or triple registered depending on how many clubs in which the animal is accepted.